 So how do you maintain engagement at all levels?
 Solvay felt it found an answer: visual communication of tangible results, across the business.
 When data became visual and shareable, "engagement went up at all levels".

 Achieving this is a challenge.
 You need consistent collection of data as well as visual tools to communicate the progress that is being made in in teams and departments.
-To learn how to do this more easily, register for the upcoming webinar.

 Data drives decisions but change really happens when you empower people